andersonjeccel/mautic/plugins/MailgunWebhookSupportBundle/README.md

 | `complained` | - | ✅ Create DNC | 2 (BOUNCED) | Prevent delivery to users who marked as spam |
 | `unsubscribed` | - | ✅ Create DNC | 1 (UNSUBSCRIBED) | Honor user unsubscribe requests |

-## Using SMTP with Mailgun Webhooks

-- **Receive webhooks from Mailgun** for DNC management
+## Configuration

-Simply configure your `MAILER_DSN` to use SMTP and set up Mailgun webhooks pointing to `https://yourdomain.com/mailer/callback`.
+- Set up your Mailgun webhooks to POST to `https://yourdomain.com/mailer/callback`.
+- Open Integrations → Mailgun Webhook Support:
+  - Toggle Active to Yes
+  - Set “Webhook Signing Key” to your Mailgun Webhook Signing Key

+Only the Integration’s “Webhook Signing Key” is used for verification.

 ## Webhook Examples